FAQs for applicants

 I studied overseas.
 Do you accept my school qualifications as equivalents to Maths and English GCSEs?

-Please see our document for details of the most regularly accepted Updated GCSE equivalents (Office document, 54kB)
+Please see our document for details of the most commonly accepted GCSE Maths and English equivalents (PDF, 107kB)

 If you studied elsewhere, you would need to contact UK NARIC to obtain a statement of comparability.